“Honey of Flowers with Honeycomb, Mount Athos”

-Authentic Flower Honey with Honeycomb from beehives of Mount Athos.
-It is a product of organic cultivation and excellent nutritional value.
-It enhances memory and gives energy and well-being to the body.
+Authentic Flower Honey with Honeycomb from the beehives of Mount Athos.
+It is an organic product of exceptional nutritional value.
+It enhances memory and provides energy and well-being to the body.

 Origin: Mount Athos